gasocciarelli/Undergraduate-Research/Semester Review.md

 Overall, this semester has been a learning experience.
 I did not know what PostgreSQL is, let along what it takes to set up the program on Ubuntu servers.
+I feel I am now more familiar with the program and the set up process.

+The beginning of the semester, I spent more time reading about the program on their website.
+Most of the introduction was rather familiar stuff, going over the basics of the commands and about some of the initial set up process.
+It felt more like it was written just about the code itself and was not as specific on whether it would be with a screen or with a command line.